tompaana/intermediator-bot-sample/README.md

 * `AddParty`: Adds a new party to the routing data.
 It is recommended to use `MakeSurePartiesAreTracked` instead of this for adding parties.
 * `RemoveParty`: Removes all the instances related to the given party from the routing data (since there can be multiple - one for each conversation).
 * `MakeSurePartiesAreTracked`: A convenient method for adding parties.
 The given parties are added if they are new.
-* `IntiateEngagementAsync`: Creates and posts a new chat request.
+* `IntiateEngagement`: Creates and posts a new chat request.
 * `AddEngagementAsync`: Establishes an engagement between the given parties.
 This method is called when a chat request is accepted.
-* `HandleMessageAsync`: Handles the incoming messages: Creates chat requests if needed and relays the messages between engaged parties.
+* `HandleMessageAsync`: Handles the incoming messages: Relays the messages between engaged parties.
-* `HandleDirectCommandToBotAsync`: Handles bot commands.

 ### Taking the classes into use ###